oscp/openshift-monitoring/README.md

 ROUTER\_IPS|MASTER|Ips of the routers services|10.10.10.1,10.10.10.2
-PROJECTS\_WITHOUT\_LIMITS|MASTER|Number of system projects that have no limits & quotas|4 IS\_GLUSTER\_SERVER|STORAGE|Boolean value of the node is a gluster server|true/false
+PROJECTS\_WITHOUT\_LIMITS|MASTER|Number of system projects that have no limits & quotas|4 IS\_GLUSTER\_SERVER|STORAGE|Boolean value of the node is a gluster server|true/false MOUNTPOINTS\_TO\_CHECK|A list of mount points where free size should be checked|/gluster/registry/,/gluster/xxx

 # Installation
 ### OpenShift